Weakly Chained Spaces: Introduction

-There is another connection between these two constructions related to an earlier construction of Sormani-Wei from 2001 (\cite{SW1}) for metric spaces.
-Fischer-Zastrow in their existence proof use a construction of Spanier (\cite{S}) involving existence of covering maps that are determined, by open coverings of a space.
-In the case of Sormani-Wei, they used the same construction of Spanier applied to the covering of a metric space by $\varepsilon$-balls.
-Specifically, call a path loop \textquotedblleft $\varepsilon$-small\textquotedblright\ if it is of the form $\alpha\ast \tau\ast\overline{\alpha}$, where the loop $\tau$ is contained in an $\varepsilon$-ball.
+There is another connection between these two constructions related to an earlier construction of Sormani-Wei from 2001 (\cite{SW1}, \cite{SW2}) for metric spaces.
+Fischer-Zastrow in their existence proof use a construction of Spanier (\cite{S}) involving existence of covering maps that are determined by open coverings of a space.
+Sormani-Wei used the same construction of Spanier applied to the covering of a geodesic space by $\delta$-balls.
+Specifically, call a path loop \textquotedblleft$\delta$-small\textquotedblright\ if it is of the form $\alpha\ast\tau\ast\overline{\alpha}$, where the loop $\tau$ is contained in an $\delta$-ball.
 Spanier's construction then provides a covering map determined by the subgroup of the fundamental group generated by $\delta $-small loops, which they called the $\delta$-cover of a metric space.
-Despite the completely different construction, Plaut-Wilkins showed that for compact geodesic spaces, the Plaut-Wilkins $\varepsilon$-cover is equivalent to the Sormani-Wei $\delta$-cover when $\delta=\frac{3}{2}\varepsilon$ (\cite{PW2}).
-Sormani-Wei did not consider the inverse limit of their $\delta$-covers (their are many applications of this construction to Riemannian geometry without doing so), but the inverse limit, of course, must be $\widetilde{X}$.
+Despite the completely different construction, Plaut-Wilkins showed that for compact geodesic spaces, the $\varepsilon$-cover $X_{\varepsilon}:=X_{E_{\varepsilon} }$ is equivalent to the Sormani-Wei $\delta$-cover when $\delta=\frac{3} {2}\varepsilon$ (\cite{PW2}).
+Sormani-Wei did not consider the inverse limit of their $\delta$-covers (there are many applications of this construction to Riemannian geometry without doing so), but the inverse limit, of course, must be $\widetilde{X}$.